heygrady/blog/apps/blog-app/src/pages/posts/2017-07-12-starting-projects.md

 - **Ignore some standard files.** It's helpful to compare with examples from the starter-kit ([`.gitignore`](https://raw.githubusercontent.com/davezuko/react-redux-starter-kit/master/.gitignore)) and redux ([`.gitignore`](https://raw.githubusercontent.com/reactjs/redux/master/.gitignore)).
 Below is a merging of the two.

-  If you want an idea of more things you could/should ignore, look at the default Github file for Node ([`.gitignore`](https://raw.githubusercontent.com/github/gitignore/master/Node.gitignore)) or compare to your favorite project's repo.
+  If you want an idea of more things you could/should ignore, look at the default GitHub file for Node ([`.gitignore`](https://raw.githubusercontent.com/github/gitignore/master/Node.gitignore)) or compare to your favorite project's repository.

   ```bash
   echo '.DS_STORE